sramorosi/MAKE3-Arm/MAKE3/README.md

   //
 } // END OF MAIN LOOP
 ```

+There are two basic states:
+1. The AUTO or programmed mode uses function `readCommands` and there will be more on that [here](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#auto-programmable-code-outline)
+2. The TELE or remote control mode has a number of steps used to make the movements smooth.
+See the code above below the line `case S_TELEOP_3:`  This is the flow:
+    1. The potentiometers are read from the input control arm using `analogRead` and mapped to angles using `pot_map`
+    2. The point at the end of the arm is calculated from the potentiometer angles using `anglesToG`.
+This becomes the new target point
+    3. The `updateArmPtC` function moves the current point toward the target point in a controlled move.
+See [TELE code](https://github.com/sramorosi/MAKE3-Arm/tree/main/MAKE3#tele-remote-control-code-outline)
+    4. The joint angles are then solved for the desired current point using the Inverse Kinematics function `inverseArmKin`.
+    5. Finally, the angles are sent to servo to make the arm move using `pwm.writeMicroseconds`.
+This is common for both AUTO and TELE (is outside of the switch)

 ## Highest level program control, using the Selector

 The Selector lets you pick one of multiple different programs for the arm